-Have you noticed that there is no advertisement slapping you in the face before you even read anything on this page?
-As a fellow cat-caregiver/guardian/parent, the publisher of CatNewsNow.com cares about your sanity.
-There is no offensive, intrusive, interrupting hype on this website.
+Have you noticed that there is no advertising popping up and slapping you in the face before you even read anything on the page?
+As a fellow cat-caregiver, Doug Hines, the publisher of CatNewsNow.com, cares about your sanity.
+You won't find offensive, intrusive, interrupting hype on this website.
 Enjoy yourself here.

 Return to these pages every morning to get the most current Cat News stories regarding Anything Cats!
 We're up early searching the web to bring you the latest information, facts, figures, advice, knowledge, guidance and enlightenment!
 Here's the place to get the scoop about cats as soon as it hits the press!

 4/3/2020 "An animal shelter has urged people seeking the comfort of a dog or cat in their social isolation to imagine a life post-virus before adopting a furry new family member.
 A companion animal might appeal when you're stuck at home and barred from visiting friends and family, but what happens when life returns to normal?"
 "During times of stress dogs and cats can provide people with happiness and cheer them up," the charity's Suzana Talevski said.
 "But we don't want them used that way and then suddenly discarded when they're no longer needed." - news.com.au

 5/6/20 "Sunny Sky's Animal Rescue & Hospital, Washington's largest No-Kill Shelter, has been helping cats and dogs for 20 years.
 The nonprofit will soon close its facility, after losing donations and volunteers." [note: although their Vet Service and Physical Location must close, Sunny Sky's will remain a Rescue Organization.]